 FOCUS QUESTION: What are the Different Ways That Political Protest Happens in a Democracy?

 The right to protest is essential in a democracy.
 It is a means for people to express dissatisfaction with current situations and assert demands for social, political, and economic change.
 Protests make change happen and throughout the course of United States history it has taken sustained protests over long periods of time to bring about substantive change in governmental policies and the lives of people.
-Protest takes political courage as well, the focal point of Standard 4.11 in this book.

 The United States emerged from American protests against England’s colonial rule.
 Founded in 1765, the Sons of Liberty and the Daughters of Liberty organized protests against what they considered to be unfair British laws.
-In 1770, the Boston Massacre happened when British troops fired on protestors.
+In 1770, the Boston Massacre happened when British troops fired on protesters.
 Then, there was the Boston Tea Party (December 16, 1773) when 60 Massachusetts colonists dumped 342 chests of tea—enough to make 19 million cups—into Boston Harbor.
 In 1775, there were armed skirmishes between colonists and British soldiers at Lexington and Concord.
 Three years later in the Declaration of Independence, Thomas Jefferson affirmed the importance of protest when he wrote:

 When in the course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.
 (National Archives)